beulard/lard84/README.md

 ## Plate

 The top plate (plate v38.f3z) supports the switches, adds rigidity and gives a nice finish.
 It was made in Fusion360.

-It is a relatively simple design with holes for each key, two holes for the Backspace, Space, Enter and LShift stabilizers, and 10 mounting holes for screws.
+It is a relatively simple design with a square cutout for each key, two extra cutouts around the Backspace, Space, Enter and LShift keys for their plate-mounted stabilizers, and 10 mounting holes for screws.

-One key challenge was to figure out the placement and shape for the stabilizer holes, because of poor documentation and imprecise datasheets.
+One key challenge was to figure out the placement and shape for the stabilizer cutouts, because of insufficient information on the datasheets from the manufacturer.

 ![Plate in Fusion360](screenshots/plate-and-pcb-face.png)
 ![Plate irl](pictures/plate-with-switches-and-stabs.jpg)